DFE-Digital/fe-college-reference-data/notes-and-change-log.md

 ## TEC Partnership / East Riding College

 TEC Partnership is listed in AoC and GIAS.
-According to their site "TEC partnership comprises of:
+According to their site "TEC partnership" comprises of:
 - Grimsby Institute
 - University Centre Grimsby
 - Scarborough TEC